Chicago Hit and Run Injury Lawyer

 Hit and run accidents occur every day in the United States.
 In fact, approximately 11 percent of reported crashes involve at least one driver fleeing the scene of the accident.
 When drivers do not stop and get help after an accident, they put the lives of other motorists at risk and fail to take responsibility for their role in the crash.
-If you have been the victim in a hit and run accident, an experienced Chicago hit and run accident lawyer can help you.
+If you have been the victim in a hit and run accident, an experienced lawyer in Chicago can help you.

-Contact a Chicago car accident attorney at Staver Accident Injury Lawyers, P.C. today at (312) 236-2900 to discuss your options.
+Contact us today at (312) 236-2900 to discuss your options.
 Our firm has recovered compensation for hit and run victims for years and can help you fight for the justice you deserve.

 What is a Hit and Run Accident?

 A hit and run occurs when a driver fails to stop at the scene of an accident in which they were involved.
 Under Illinois law, any driver involved in an accident resulting in property damage or bodily injury must remain at the scene of the accident to exchange information and receive help.